vbmobile/mobile-id-documentation/docs/Features/FaceCapture/FaceCapture_Index.md

 The SDK provides default UI solutions for the document reader feature flow, as shown in the following images:

 ![Biometric Face Capture Example](Assets/FC_Flow.png "Biometric Face Capture Default Error Screen"){: style="height:600px;width:300px;display: block; margin: 0 auto"}

-The use of the preview layout depends on the showPreview flag in the BiometricFaceCaptureParameters.

-The use of the Errors layout depends on the showErrors flag in the BiometricFaceCaptureParameters.

 === "Android"